When you retire, your income and where it comes from will probably change. This means that the tax you pay and how you pay it might change too.

 You will usually need at least 10 qualifying years of National Insurance contributions or credits to qualify for any state pension.
 If you do not have 10 qualifying years in the UK but you have made social security contributions in another EEA member state or Switzerland over the course of your working life, your periods of overseas contributions can help you satisfy this condition.
 Please see our section on National Insurance and the UK state pension for migrants for more details.

-You can check how much state pension you could get, when you can get it and how to increase it, if you can.
-Details of how to do this can be found on the GOV.UK website.
+You can check on the GOV.UK website how much state pension you could get, when you can get it and whether you can increase it.

 For help and advice on whether there are ways to increase your state pension you should contact the Future Pension Centre.
 Full contact details can be found on GOV.UK.
 You may also want to get independent financial advice.

-Currently, the full new state pension is £164.35 per week, but if you were an employee who paid National Insurance contributions at the contracted-out rate this could affect the amount of state pension you will receive in the future.
+From April 2019, the full new state pension is £168.60 per week, but if you were an employee who paid National Insurance contributions at the contracted-out rate this could affect the amount of state pension you will receive in the future.
 See our news article New State Pension – Did you pay contracted-out NIC? for more information.

 Where can I find more information?